wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

-# IIIV — Multisensor Failure-Mode Detection for Gravity-Based Infusion Setups
+# IIIV: Multisensor Failure-Mode Detection for Gravity-Based Infusion Setups

-> A $20 clip-on monitor that classifies IV failure modes in real time — built in 36 hours at MedTech Hackathon 2026.
+> A $20 clip-on monitor that classifies IV failure modes in real time; built in 36 hours at MedTech Hackathon 2026.

-**IIIV** is a low-cost, multi-sensor attachment for gravity-based IV systems that detects and classifies three failure modes — **normal flow, occlusion, and leak/disconnection** — through sensor fusion, then streams alerts to a centralized React dashboard for ward-wide monitoring.
+**IIIV** is a low-cost, multi-sensor attachment for gravity-based IV systems that detects and classifies three failure modes: **normal flow, occlusion, and leak/disconnection**: through sensor fusion, then streams alerts to a centralized React dashboard for ward-wide monitoring.
 Designed for understaffed and low-resource clinical environments where existing smart-IV systems are cost-prohibitive.

 > The name **IIIV** is a play on "IV," with three I's for the three states the system detects.